SachQL/UberDataNYC/README.md

 **Analysing Peak Hours**

 Passengers:
-- If possible, passengers could avoid traveling between 5pm-11pm to evade high traffic or surge pricing.
+- If possible, passengers could avoid traveling between 5pm-11pm to avoid high traffic or surge pricing.

 Drivers:
 - Being active during the peak hours (5pm-11pm) can result in more rides and potentially higher earnings.